yushulx/docscan4nodejs/README.md

 | DELETE | `/DWTAPI/ScanJobs/:id`| Deletes a scan job       | `id`: Job ID                      | `200 OK`              |

 ## Node.js API
-- `getDevices(host)` - Get all available scanners.
+- `getDevices(host, scannerType)` - Get all available scanners.
 It returns an array of scanner objects.
 - `scanDocument(host, parameters)` - Create a scanner job by feeding one or multiple physical documents.
 It returns the job id.
 - `getImageFiles(host, jobId, directory)` - Get document images by job id.
 The directory specifies the physical location to save the images.
 It returns an array of image paths.
 - `deleteJob(host, jobId)` - Delete a scan job by job id.
 It can interrupt the scan process.